apache/incubator-kie-kogito-runtimes/README.md

     * Go to `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target` and check the zips

-        * Start the `examples.sh` script for drools, droolsjbpm-integration and drools-planner
+        * Start the `examples.sh` script for drools, droolsjbpm-integration and optaplanner

         * Deploy the guvnor jboss-as-7.0 war to guvnor and surf to it: